Equipment used in intensive care

-If you only need help breathing for a couple of days, you may have a tube from the ventilator placed in your mouth (an endotracheal tube or ETT), and sometimes also in your nose.
-The tube will usually be held in place behind your neck.
+If you only need help breathing for a couple of days, you may have a tube from the ventilator placed in your windpipe (an endotracheal tube or ETT), usually through your mouth, but sometimes through your nose.
+The tube will be held in place behind your neck.

 However, if you need assistance with breathing for more than a few days, you may have a short operation called a tracheostomy.
 The tube in your mouth will be replaced by a shorter tube that is placed directly into your trachea (windpipe).

 As well as being more comfortable, a tracheostomy will make keeping your lungs clean easier and will usually require less sedation.

 In some cases, your breathing may be assisted with the use of a non-invasive ventilator.
 This eliminates the need for invasive breathing tubes and sedation, and reduces the risk of the ventilator causing an infection.

 During non-invasive ventilation, a mask will be securely fitted over your mouth or both your nose and mouth.
 Air will be passed into the mask to help you breathe.